GargNavya/Speech-Emotion-Recognition-SoC/week2/README.md

-## Speech-Emotion-Recognition-SoC
-## Week 2
+# <small>Speech-Emotion-Recognition-SoC</small><br>Week 2

-Hola Amigos, Let's start with our week2, where we will learn about regression and classification models.

-#TASK

- You have to implement Logistic Regression and SVM classification model from scratch.
+In this week, we deal with Regression and Classification models

 ## What is the difference between regression and classfication?
 Regression helps predict a continuous quantity, classification predicts discrete class labels.